Student Advice

 Can I use ChatGPT for my personal statement?

-Using an AI system like ChatGPT to write your personal statement for you is considered to be plagiarism.
+Using an AI system like ChatGPT to write your personal statement for you is considered plagiarism.
 Companies such as the Universities and Colleges Admissions Service (UCAS) have begun taking steps to ensure that AI writing systems are not used to write personal statements.

 “The personal statement is exactly that; personal.
 It is a chance for applicants to really sell themselves and why they are interested in studying a particular course.” says Courtney Sheppard, the Head of Customer Contact at UCAS, “Applicants need to advocate for themselves, in their own words, and describe the ambitions, skills and experience that will make them suitable for the course.
 We also know that the process of writing a personal statement helps students to affirm their choice is right for them”.